canonical/ubuntu-desktop-installer/CONTRIBUTING.md

 ## Pull requests

-Changes to this project should be proposed as pull requests on Github at: <https://github.com/canonical/ubuntu-desktop-installer>.
+Changes to this project should be proposed as pull requests on GitHub at: <https://github.com/canonical/ubuntu-desktop-installer>.

 ## Contributor License Agreement